jscad/OpenJSCAD.org/packages/io/gcode-deserializer/README.md

 ## NOTICE

-As of 2020, THIS LIBRARY HAS BEEN DEPRECATED.
+As of 2020, **THIS DESERIALIZER IS DEPRECATED**
+Ff you want to bring back the provided functionality in an up-to-date manner, please create a PR, thank you !

 ## Overview